 2—TANF Applicant

-3—Transitional

 Child Care Income Report

 Purpose and Discussion

 The Child Care Income Report is a tool to assist Boards in the oversight of CCDF funds.
-RID’s BSS sends this report to Boards quarterly.
+FDCM’s BSS sends this report to Boards quarterly.
 The report seeks to identify and assess customers who are potentially ineligible due to parental and/or custodial changes or underreporting of income that could place the family income over 85 percent of the state median income (SMI).
 A customer identified in the report is not necessarily ineligible for services; the issue of eligibility may be established only after a thorough review of the customer’s case file and may involve contacting the customer for further information.

 Methodology